DeGatchi/career-log/README.md

 - Build a mobile web3 app.
 - Redo CTFs (D.V.D, Ethernaut, etc).

+***Update 21/05/2022**
+- Build a MEV bot (or multiple).
+- Learn EVM infrastructure (GETH).
+- Be proficient w/ Rust.
+- Get a full-time/contractor job in MEV or DeFi (preferably want to get a mev job).

 ### Psychological
 - Stop being so introverted: Network + make more frens ;-;
 - Focus more, stop letting stress drag you down.